-Chemoprevention of HIV infection; Topical HIV microbicides; Clinical pharmacology of antiviral drugs; Drug interactions
+Research Interests: Chemoprevention of HIV infection; Drug interactions; Clinical pharmacology of antiviral drugs; Topical HIV microbicides

 Dr. Hendrix is a Professor of Medicine and Pharmacology and Molecular Sciences at the Johns Hopkins University School of Medicine.
 He has 25 years of experience in the design and conduct of translational clinical pharmacology studies, mostly of antiretroviral drugs for HIV treatment and prevention.
-He serves as Director of the Drug Development Unit in the Division of Clinical Pharmacology.
+He is the Wellcome Professor and Director, Division of Clinical Pharmacology and Director of the Drug Development Unit in the Division.
 His research focuses on development of antiretroviral drugs to prevent HIV infection.
 His HIV prevention research has been supported by CDC, NIH, USAID, the Bill and Melinda Gates Foundation, amfAR, and sponsors in the pharmaceutical industry.

 Through the support services of the Clinical Pharmacology Analytical Laboratory (CPAL), also in the Division of Clinical Pharmacology, Dr. Hendrix has been actively involved in randomized controlled trials of drugs for pre-exposure prophylaxis (PrEP) of HIV.
 CPAL's work is integral to the Pharmacology Core function of the NIH-funded HIV Prevention Trials Network (HPTN) and the Microbicide Trials Network (MTN) and contributed directly to the FDA's licensure of Truvada® for prevention of HIV infection.
 For both the HPTN and MTN, Dr. Hendrix serves as Director of the Pharmacology Core Laboratory.